iruadib/laravel_cbt_api/README.md

 ## About This Project

-This project is powered by React as front end and Laravel as backend.
+This project is powered by React as the front end and Laravel as the backend.